FilipeMCruz/sensae-console/docs/README.md

 The system is composed by the following containers:

 - **Location Tracking Frontend**: Frontend that displays live information in a map;
-- **Location Tracking Backend**: Backend that sends live information to the frontend;
+- **Fleet Management Backend**: Backend that sends live information to the frontend;
 - **Device Records Frontend**: Frontend that allows the data admin to add, change and see information about a specific device;
 - **Device Records Master Backend**: Backend that stores device data (records) and notifies slaves about changes to this data;
 - **Device Records Slave Backend**: Backend that changes the data that goes trough him by adding specific device information;